NirantK/blog/content/about.md

 description = ""
 +++

-Hiya!
-I'm Nirant!
-It means the _calm of the forest_ in Gujarati, Sanskrit and Prakrit.
-The last two are languages, all but lost to time.

-3 things I want you to know about me:

-1. Make $$ doing NLP.
+## Me in 10 seconds

+I've been doing NLP (Natural Language Processing) for a bit, and did Computer Vision, Embedded ML and Predictive Analytics before.

 Even wrote a [book](#book) about NLP.
-I [talk a lot](#talks) about it too
+I [talk a lot](#talks) about it too.

-2. I write blogs about career, technology and business: [Newsletter](https://niranting.substack.com)
+I write blogs about career, technology and business: [Newsletter](https://niranting.substack.com)

+Ambivert, not smart, and curious about weird ideas.

+Surat, Gujarat native.
+I now live in Bengaluru.

-3. I'm always happy to help those who ask crisp and descriptive questions.
+I'm always happy to help those who ask crisp and descriptive questions.
 Write to me at hello [at] nirantk.com anytime

-You should also checkout my [now](../now) page if you're curious about what I'm upto recently

 ## Book
 ### NLP in Python: Quickstart Guide